amalone341/amalone341.github.io/_posts/2025-10-04-Thinking-About-Time-To-X-Metrics.md

 - Ex: Timestamp of Network log that goes to a SIEM and results in a detection

-- Ex: The timestamp of a detection on an NTA which will get process by the team
+- Ex: The timestamp of a detection on an NTA which will get processed by the team

 - **If there is no response to a detection, alert, log, or other means the Reaction Event has not occurred.**